JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
 The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.

-"The kingdom of God is within you" was probably the greatest pronouncement Jesus ever made, next to the declaration that his Father is a living and loving spirit.
+“The kingdom of God is within you” was probably the greatest pronouncement Jesus ever made, next to the declaration that his Father is a living and loving spirit.

 ## Christianity's challenge